Ultrasonic Protein Extraction from Tissue and Cell Cultures

 - Sonication is a reliable, efficient protein extraction method giving high protein yields within a short extraction time.

 Protein extraction from tissues and cultured cells is an essential sample preparation step which is performed during many biochemical and analytical techniques such as ELISA, PAGE, Western blotting, mass spectrometry, or protein purification.
-Ultrasonic cell disruption, lysis and extraction is a precisely controllable technique to ensure high yields of proteins.
+Ultrasonic cell disruption, lysis and extraction is a precisely controllable, non-thermal technique to ensure high yields of proteins.

 - High yields